This is a continuation of my series of articles covering some of the lesser known species of trout, and trout-like fish.

 Wild populations of cherry trout are endangered in Korea, a combination of overfishing, habitat destruction, dam development has limited their range to only a handful of catchments along the east coast.
 These wild populations are often supplemented with hatchery raised fish in an effort to save the species.

 Populations are likely to be healthier in North Korea due to the colder climate, higher topography, and less development of rural areas.
+Finding exact information is difficult.

 Cherry trout in Russia

-Information is scarce regarding the range cherry trout range in the Russian Wilderness.
+Information is scarce regarding the range cherry trout range in the Russian wilderness.
 The healthiest populations of cherry trout likely occur in the Russian far east as far north as the Kamchatka Peninsula and the Sakhalin islands.

 There the largest specimens can still be found with fish up to 70cm in length and weighing 9 kg (20lb).
 They likely coexist alongside wild populations of rainbow trout in the Kamchatka Peninsula.